cilium/cilium.io/src/posts/2022-11-04-kubecon-wrapup/index.md

   - KubeCon
 ---

+import authors from 'utils/author-data';

-*November 4th, 2022*
+_November 4th, 2022_
-*Author: Bill Mulligan, Isovalent*
+_Author: Bill Mulligan, Isovalent_

 KubeCon + CloudNativeCon NA 2022 was a buzz with activity around Cilium.
 In this post, I will try to sum up all the big annoucements and moments so the people that weren't able to attend in person can feel like they were there too.

 ### Announcement Microsoft AKS picking Cilium

 Cilium is now the default CNI for all major cloud providers.
 If it wasn't obvious already, Cilium has become the standard networking layer for Kubernetes everywhere.
 Here's the [announcement](https://azure.microsoft.com/en-us/updates/public-preview-azure-cni-powered-by-cilium/) from Microsoft, [blog](https://techcommunity.microsoft.com/t5/azure-networking-blog/azure-cni-powered-by-cilium-for-azure-kubernetes-service-aks/ba-p/3662341), and [docs](https://learn.microsoft.com/en-us/azure/aks/azure-cni-powered-by-cilium).
 There's also a blog from Isovalent about it [here](https://isovalent.com/blog/post/azure-cni-cilium/?utm_source=website-cilium&utm_medium=referral&utm_campaign=cilium-blog).

 ![AKS + Cilium logos](azure_cni_ogimage2.webp)